 The second and third scenarios have a smaller effect on poverty, reducing it by less than 1 percentage point.
 These scenarios show a stronger impact in rural areas and a relatively weaker effect in Arid counties.
 In addition, their effects across household types are relatively modest, with reductions of less than 3 percentage points.
 Similarly, both scenarios have a relatively weaker impact on inequality, decreasing the Gini coefficient by less than 1 point.
-In terms of budget implications, the first scenario requires a substantial increase in the social protection budget, approximately 500 percent, to implement it.
-The second scenario necessitates a 20 percent increase in the social protection budget, while the third scenario requires a 20 percent decrease.
+In terms of budget implications, the first scenario requires a substantial increase in the social protection budget, approximately 500 per cent, to implement it.
+The second scenario necessitates a 20 per cent increase in the social protection budget, while the third scenario requires a 20 per cent decrease.